linnalab/qclus/README.md

 Note: The "-1" suffix of the barcodes added by Cell Ranger has been removed and adata.var_names_make_unique() has been run to make the variable names unique.

-For a more thorough tutorial please see the tutorials/tutorial.ipynb notebook.
+For a more thorough guide please see the tutorials/tutorial.ipynb notebook.